pachyderm/docs-content/staging/learn/glossary/pipeline-specification.md

 ---
 # metadata #
 title: Pipeline Specification
-description: Learn about the concept of a pipeline specification.
+description: Learn about the concept of a pipeline specification, which is a declarative configuration file used to define the behavior of a pipeline.
 date:
 # taxonomy #
 tags: